KaiTries/exercise-7/SOLUTION.md

 ### improvements
 If i had more time i would have liked to make the data more illustrative.
 Saving all results of all iterations, to show in a 3d graph the average paths for each combination. additionally this could be expanded to handle other tsps as well.
+It also would be beneficial to see if there are measures that can indicate that a certain combination has leveled out, and if that happens if we can skip some iterations to save compute.